chamberlain-gibson/RR-Project/README.md

 # Rivers Rise E-Commerce Website
-My clients, Bobby and Narie Gibson, for their company, Rivers Rise, requested a prototype e-commerce website with a functioning cloud-based database to store their products.
+My clients, Rivers Rise, requested a prototype e-commerce website with a functioning cloud-based database to store their products.
 Rivers Rise produces custom wood and macramé pieces that are made specifically for their customers.
 The website will entail different tabs for the types of products, a business information page, a sign-in account page, and an admin dashboard.

 ## Compile/Deploy
 1. To compile the application: